 The English language has changed so much in the past century that many classic children’s novels are now virtually impenetrable to young people.
 Movies can help bridge the gap, engaging kids in stories so that they understand there is something worth working for underneath the archaic language.

-Age rec: Common Sense Media recommends it for ages 11 and up.
-My 6-year-old had lots of questions about the historical aspects of the story, but thoroughly enjoyed and understood the relationships among sisters.
+Age rec: Common Sense Media recommends it for ages 10 and older.
+My 6-year-old watched the 1994 version and had lots of questions about the historical aspects of the story, but thoroughly enjoyed and understood the relationships among sisters.

 8. "Treasure Island"